Guide to essential oils

 Precautions

-• Not recommended for people allergic to aspirin or salicylates.
+• Do not use in people allergic to aspirin or salicylate derivatives.

 Find out more